How does the STEPPS Program develop “practice-ready” lawyers?

 Why Use the Law Office Setting?

-Part of the purpose of the STEPPS Program is to help students learn the application of law and legal doctrine to facts and situations like those faced by lawyers in practice.
+The STEPPS Program help students learn to apply law and legal doctrine to facts and situations like those faced by

 Law Office Setting Details